Geet Dholi

-Geet Dholi is a 2021 Indian Punjabi Drama television series that premiered on 30 August 2021 on Zee Punjabi.
-It is available on the digital platform ZEE5 before its telecast.
-It is produced by Suman Goel and Shalendra Goel of Shally Suman Production and stars Gurpreet Kaur and Anmol Gupta in the lead roles.
-It is an official remake of Bengali series Jamuna Dhaki.
+Geet Dholi is an Indian Punjabi language Drama television series premiered from 30 August 2021 which aired on Zee Punjabi.
+It is produced by Suman Goel and Shalendra Goel of Shally Suman Production and stars Gurpreet Kaur and Anmol Gupta.
+It is an official remake of Bengali TV series Jamuna Dhaki.

 Plot

 This show narrates the story of a girl, Geet, who plays the dhol following her dad's legacy and make it evident that music has got nothing to do with the gender.
 Her husband is Malhar who helps her in achieving her dreams.